 I remember when I first became a vegan, one of my main concerns was becoming a “preachy vegan”.

 The ones that get disgusted at the sight of their peers eating animal products.
 The ones who are sharing PETA footage on their Facebook feed every day.
-The ones who write EARTHLINGS on every public building in sight.
+Or the ones who write EARTHLINGS on every public building in sight.

 In fact, we do nothing but harm the natural resources that we have.
 We have progressed and developed purely for our own benefit.

 So yes, while it’s true that we’re not doing much to help the environment, the risk for any vegan is feeling like they are a better person than a person who is not.
 And this type of energy leads to tension between vegans and non-vegans, and quite frankly, leads to more resistance and little results.